AndrewWPopa/Meteorite-Dash/README.md

 Visuals: Uses FEHImage for backgrounds and buttons, with colorful graphics and animations (e.g., explosion effect on collision).

-Requirements

-Libraries:
+Required Libraries:

-FEHLCD.h
-FEHUtility.h
-FEHImages.h
-FEHRandom.h
-math.h
+FEHLCD.h, FEHUtility.h, FEHImages.h, FEHRandom.h, math.h

+Assets:

-Assets: Image files for backgrounds and buttons (e.g., GalaxyBackground.png, SpaceButton.png, etc.).
+Image files for backgrounds and buttons (e.g., GalaxyBackground.png, SpaceButton.png, etc.).

-Installation
+Installation:

-Download exe file: Download the game.exe file
+Download exe file: Download the game.exe file.
 Add image assets: Ensure all required image files (e.g., GalaxyBackground.png, Space.png, Lava.png, Mines.png, Desert.png, and button images) are available in the project directory.
 Start: Start game.exe file in the folder with all the images to begin the game.

-How to Play
+How to Play:

 Main Menu: Select options using the touchscreen.
 Start: Choose a map and difficulty, then play the game.